Let’s Go To The Market

 “Marketing identifies unfulfilled needs and desires.
 It defines, measures and quantifies the size of the identified market and the profit potential.” —Dr. Philip Kotler

 How does market data speak wisdom?
-Initially, data is quite dumb.
+Initially, data is relatively ignorant.
 Through trial and error, you gather information and adjust methods.
 You will get many suggestions that are not based on your data.
 Friends may tell you to send emails or jump on a particular social media platform.

 “Marketing is the process by which a firm profitably translates customer needs into revenue.” —Mark Burgess